Save the Date for these Upcoming Events!

 Saturday, November 8, 2014 Holiday Cards for Heroes (American Red Cross) and Stuffed Animal Collection for the Cuyahoga County Department of Children and Family Services Hosted by: Cuyahoga Community College 11000 Pleasant Valley Road Parma, OH 44130

-- In honor of Veterans Day, Caring Cubs will also be supporting the American Red Cross of Greater Cleveland and their Holiday Mail for Heroes program.
+In honor of Veterans Day, Caring Cubs will support the American Red Cross of Greater Cleveland and their Holiday Mail for Heroes program.
 Caring Cubs will make and decorate holiday cards that will be delivered to veterans, military families and active-duty service members at hospitals and installations around the world.
-If you are not able to attend the Caring Cubs card making event, you can still participate in the Holiday Mail for Heroes program.
-Visit www.redcross.org/holidaymail to learn more and see how you and your family can be involved.

 Saturday, December 6, 2014 Providence House Location TBA

 Caring Cubs will be partnering with Young Athletes Cleveland to decorate friendship cards for children at Providence House and make ornaments for their Christmas tree.
 In addition to the hands-on service projects, the event will also include a yoga session and basketball activity for the children to engage with one another.